The Ultimate Mediterranean Lentil Soup Recipe (Warm, Rich & 30-Minute Easy)

 - Sauté Aromatics: In a medium-large saucepan or Dutch oven, warm the extra virgin olive oil over medium heat.
 Add the finely chopped sweet onion and minced garlic.
 Cook, stirring occasionally, for 1 to 2 minutes until the aromatics are softened and fragrant, but not browned.

 - Toast Spices: Introduce the ground cumin, turmeric, ground coriander, sweet paprika, and ground cinnamon to the pot.
-Stir continuously for 3 to 4 minutes, allowing the spices to toast and become deeply aromatic.
+Stir for 30–60 seconds until very fragrant; do not brown, allowing the spices to toast and become deeply aromatic.

 - Cook Carrots: Add the chopped carrots to the spiced aromatics.
 Continue to sauté, stirring periodically, for 8 to 10 minutes, or until the carrots have softened slightly.